DerrickMu/UAV-failure-datasets/README.md

 # UAV-failure-datasets
-This repository provides the datasets used in the study to ensure reliability.
+This repository provides the datasets used in the study.